abpio/abp-commercial-docs/en/tutorials/book-store/part-5.md

 }
 ````

 This is a hierarchical way of defining permission names.
 For example, "create book" permission name was defined as `BookStore.Books.Create`.
+ABP doesn't force you to a structure, but we find this way useful.

 ### Permission Definitions